-Progression on to Pre-Nursing Major status, and the ability to take the Pre-Nursing Core Science courses, will be limited to the 96 Pre-Health Science Major students who have earned the highest GPA in these 'Golden Four' courses.
-Effective with students admitted to the University in Fall 2010 or later, once students have received approval to register and take the Pre-Nursing Core science courses, their major will be changed to Pre-Nursing.
-This level of impaction for our major is described in our 2013-2014 Supplemental Impaction Criteria.
+Progression to take the Pre-Nursing Core Science courses, will be limited to the 96 Pre-Health Science Major students who have earned the highest GPA in these 'Golden Four' courses.
+This level of impaction for our major is described in our Supplemental Impaction Criteria.

 For those Transfer Students, entering the University as Pre-Health Science Majors, you will remain in this major until being admitted to a specific Nursing program, unless you should decide to complete a degree in another discipline, and then pursue our Accelerated BSN program.

-Students do not need to be either a Pre-Health Science Major or Pre-Nursing major to be able to apply for admission to the Traditional BSN program.
+Students do not need to be a Pre-Health Science Major to apply for admission to the Traditional BSN program.
 However, your Nursing Advisors only regularly communicate via email with students in one of the majors associated with Nursing.